Kali21x/Kali21x/README.md

 - 👯 I’m looking to collaborate with others on open source projects
 - 💡 Volunteering Projects:
 - ARK - Assisting refugees that have exprienced war and persecution and to have them sheltered here in Canada to experience a new life in a safe community.
-- Pluc Happiness Movement - Helping the homeless find meaningful employment through teaching web development
+- Public Happiness Movement - Helping the homeless find meaningful employment through teaching web development

 ### Languages and Tools: